GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 ## Overview

+### Arena Buffs

+- Forthcoming.

 ### League Structure

-There are 4 leagues this season.
+- There are 4 leagues this season.
+You can register 4 additional units per league up to a maximum of 20.
+Each league has +5 additional matches.

 <div class="nofilter-table nosort-table equipment-table" markdown>